How To Make An Appointment for Student Mental Health

 physically and emotionally, even in times of extreme stress.

 If you would like to schedule an appointment for counseling, there are providers available through the Student Assistance Program (SAP) nationwide.
 There are some providers who see students at UHS.
-You can schedule an appointment by calling SAP at 1-800-327-2255 or contact Christa at UHS at 901-448-5064.
+You can schedule an appointment by calling SAP at 1-800-327-2255 or call UHS at 901-448-5630.

-UHS also has a full-time Psychiatric Nurse Practitioner, Ms. Susan Andrews, and a part-time Psychiatrist, Dr. Iverson Bell, on staff for urgent care and medication management.
-Telepsychiatry services are available to students who need medication management while out of town, and also for urgent care while out of town or after hours.
+UHS also has a full-time Psychiatric Nurse Practitioner on staff for urgent care and medication management.
+Systems are in place for care to students who need medication management while out of town, and also for urgent care while out of town or after hours.

 University Health Services: 901-448-5630